Conjugacies of model sets: Shape conjugacy and generators

 \begin{remarks} The term ``deformation of a model set" has been used in the literature (see \cite{BaakeLenz,BernuauDuneau}) also for other kinds of deformations for which, in particular, the deformed set is no longer necessarily FLC.
 These could be achieved by functions $F$ whose co-boundaries are not \spe.
+We have built into the definition of deformation and its generator the requirement that $\delta F$ is \spe\ precisely to guarantee that FLC is preserved under deformation.
 Without the FLC requirement there are many more possible deformations and our rigidity results do not apply. \end{remarks}